Phil Nuytten: Newtsuit

 In 1979, Nuytten started work on the Newtsuit, a one-atmosphere diving suit.
-The revolutionary new design features fully articulated rotary joints.
+The revolutionary new design featured fully articulated rotary joints.
 This patented breakthrough design is now used in many subsequent atmospheric diving suits.

 Exosuit

-In 2000, Nuytten announced that he is developing a new type ultra lightweight powered exoskeleton called the Exosuit This new design is being considered for use as a submarine escape device by the Canadian Department of Defense.
+In 2000, Nuytten announced that he was developing a new type ultra lightweight powered exoskeleton called the Exosuit This new design was being considered for use as a submarine escape device by the Canadian Department of Defense.

 Vent-Base Alpha

-It was announced in September 2018 that Nuytten was designing and planned to build an underwater human settlement off of the coast of Vancouver, Canada in the Pacific Ocean.
-A prototype is to be built as early as 2019, with cylindrical living chambers that are powered from Stirling engines powered by hydrothermal vent sources.
+It was announced in September 2018 that Nuytten was designing and planned to build an underwater human settlement off of the coast of Vancouver, Canada, in the Pacific Ocean.
+A prototype was to be built as early as 2019, with cylindrical living chambers powered from Stirling engines powered by hydrothermal vent sources.
 The buildings would be built on land and transported likely to the Juan de Fuca Strait, and submerged a few thousand feet below the surface.